New guidance released by the U.S. SBA clarifies the rules around PPP loan forgiveness. Here's what you need to know to have your loan forgiven.

-According to McBeth, there are two major elements that constitute a "good faith" application for Paycheck Protection Program funding: economic uncertainty and necessity.
+According to McBeth, two major elements constitute a "good faith" application for PPP funding: economic uncertainty and necessity.

-"[Economic uncertainty means] when you applied, what were the financial and workforce conditions you were facing?"
-McBeth said.
+"[Economic uncertainty means] when you applied, what were the financial and workforce conditions you were facing?" he said.
 "We can easily check the economic uncertainty box; that's a pretty low bar."

 The more difficult element to demonstrate is that the funding was necessary to continue operations, McBeth said.
-This could be a particular challenge to businesses with significant cash reserves that they chose not to use in lieu of applying for a Paycheck Protection Program loan.
+This could be a particular challenge to businesses with significant cash reserves that they chose not to use in favor of applying for a PPP loan.

 Demonstrating good faith certification

-Just because your business might have had significant cash reserves does not necessarily mean it is impossible to demonstrate you applied for a Paycheck Protection Program loan in good faith.
-There are operational reasons you might not have spent that cash, or that money was needed for other critical purposes.
+Just because your business had significant cash reserves does not necessarily mean you didn't apply for a Paycheck Protection Program loan in good faith.
+You might have had operational reasons not to spend that cash, or perhaps you needed that money for other critical purposes.

+According to McBeth, you should be able to answer specific questions about your business's financial situation at the time you decided to apply for the loan.
 "Why did they have that cash?
 Did they just go through a sale?
 What did they need and use the cash for?
-Some of that can be explained away by the burn rate on cash and obligations that any particular business might have," McBeth said.
+Some of that can be explained away by the burn rate on cash and obligations that any particular business might have."

-Businesses that could demonstrate they applied for their Paycheck Protection Program funding in good faith remain eligible for total loan forgiveness if they used the funding for the approved expenses, which include wages and salaries, rent and mortgage payments, and utility bills.
+When you demonstrate that you applied for PPP funding in good faith, your business will remain eligible for total loan forgiveness if you used the funding for the approved expenses, which include wages and salaries, rent and mortgage payments, and utility bills.

 What is the Paycheck Protection Program?

 Under the CARES Act, small businesses could qualify for loans up to 2.5 times their normal monthly payroll costs, with a cap of $10 million per loan.
-In addition, Paycheck Protection Program loans include the following terms:
+In addition, PPP loans include the following terms: